How To Add A Link Section To WordPress

 Practical Tip

-Tip: To display or hide information in the Links table, click on the ‘Screen Options’ tab near the top of the screen …
+Tip: To display additional fields in the list of links, click on the ‘Screen Options’ tab near the top of the screen …

-Display/hide information on your Links table by ticking/unticking their checkboxes …
+Enable/disable information on your Links table by selecting/deselecting their check boxes …

-To edit links in the Link Manager, go to your WP navigation menu and click on Links > All Links to bring up the links screen …
+To edit a link, go to the dashboard navigation menu and click on Links > All Links to bring up the list of links …

 (Links Menu – All Links)

-Locate the item to be edited and click on Edit to bring up the item’s link information …
+Locate the item to be edited and click on Edit to bring up the link’s details …

 (Edit Link page)

-• Click on Visit Link to check that you have set up everything correctly (the link will open up in a new window),
+• Click on Visit Link to make sure that you have set up the link’s URL correctly (your link will open up in a new window),

-• Click Delete to remove the link if it’s no longer required …
+• Click Delete to delete the link from your table if you no longer require it …

-To remove links from the Link Manager, go to the main dashboard menu and choose Links > All Links
+To delete links from the Link Manager, go to the admin menu and select Links > All Links

-To delete individual links, hover your mouse cursor over the link that you want removed and click Delete
+To delete individual links, hover over the link title that you want to remove and click Delete

 (Deleting your links)

-To delete a number of links at once, either click on the check box next to each item that you want to be removed, or select all links by clicking on the check box next to the ‘Name’ column header at the top of the list …
+To delete a number of links at once, either tick the check box next to each item that you would like to be removed, or select all links by clicking on the check box next to the ‘Name’ column header …

 Deleting multiple links